Tech-at-DU/React-Redux-Timers-Tutorial/P09-Style-Timer-View/content.md

 > [challenge]
 >
-> 1. Make the styles your own.
+> Make the styles your own.
 These are pretty simple.
 You can do more and improve the appearance!
-> 1. Also, that giant header taking everything over sure is annoying.
-Fix it so that it stops getting in the way!

 Well done!
 Going through this has hopefully shown the power of **using the BEM system to create class names!** We got one last feature to implement for our timers app, let's wrap this up!